stdob/cordova-plugin-locale-it/README.md

-# cordova-plugin-locale-it
+# cordova-plugin-locale-nb-no
-Changes the iOS CFBundleDevelopmentRegion from English to it_IT in *-Info.plist.
+Changes the iOS CFBundleDevelopmentRegion from English to nb_NO in *-Info.plist.